Leopard: Reproduction and life cycle

 In some areas, leopards mate all year round.
 In Manchuria and Siberia, they mate during January and February.
-The female's estrous cycle lasts about 46 days, and she usually is in heat for 6–7 days.
-The generation length of the leopard is 9.3 years.
+On average, females begin to breed between the ages of 2½ and three, and males between the ages of two and three.
+The female's estrous cycle lasts about 46 days, and she is usually in heat for 6–7 days.
 Gestation lasts for 90 to 105 days.
 Cubs are usually born in a litter of 2–4 cubs.
-Mortality of cubs is estimated at 41–50% during the first year.
+The mortality rate of cubs is estimated at 41–50% during the first year.
+Predators are the biggest cause for leopard cub mortality during their first year.
+Male leopards are known to cause infanticide, in order to bring the female back into heat.
+Intervals between births average 15 to 24 months, but can be shorter, depending on the survival of the cubs.